robertjskelton/robertjskelton.github.io/_posts/2020-05-03-Garage-Storage-Solutions.markdown

 ![Garage](/images/garage/5.jpg)
 ![Garage](/images/garage/11.jpg)

 # Created some long stuff storage hanging in the air

 I made some hangers for wood/baseboards/trim/pipe/etc. Just used a long 2x4, cut into 6" sections and screwed into studs above the door and window.
 Gets some of that long stuff off the ground.
-Then I got rid of a ton of drywall and concrete backerboard I don't need.
+Then I got rid of a ton of drywall and concrete backer board I don't need.
 Before and after!

 ![Garage](/images/garage/6.jpg)
 ![Garage](/images/garage/9.jpg)